Security providers | PRA Pathfinder

-Security providers authenticate users against existing identity sources like LDAP, RADIUS, Kerberos, or SAML servers.
+Security providers authenticate users against existing identity sources like LDAP, RADIUS, Kerberos, OpenID Connect, SCIM, or SAML2 servers.
 They can also assign privileges based on the hierarchy and group settings defined in those servers.

-Security providers streamline user authentication by leveraging existing directory services, enable single sign-on with Kerberos, and enhance security through two-factor authentication methods like RSA via RADIUS.
+Security providers streamline authentication by using LDAP for directory services, SAML2, OpenID Connect, and Kerberos for single sign-on, and SCIM for automated user provisioning.
+They also enhance security with two-factor methods like RSA via RADIUS.

 How do I access the Security Providers page?